 · We will have internal processes in place to support proper reporting of concerns, and ensure that staff and volunteers are aware of what to do if they have a concern.

 · We will seek to offer pastoral care and support to anyone who has suffered abuse, developing with them appropriate pastoral support.

 · We recognise that safeguarding is the responsibility of the whole church.

-Our Safeguarding Advisor, Tracey Moore, is the first person to speak to if you have any concerns around the welfare of a child or adult with vulnerability.
+Our Safeguarding Officer, Tracey Moore, is the first person to speak to if you have any concerns around the welfare of a child or adult with vulnerability.